Brockton, Massachusetts: History

 In 1649, Ousamequin (Massasoit) sold the surrounding Wampanoag land—then known as Saughtucket—to Myles Standish as an addition to Duxbury.
 Brockton was part of this area, which the English renamed Bridgewater.
 On June 15, 1821, a portion of the then Bridgewater Township was established as North Bridgewater.

-Brockton is named after Isaac Brock.
-He was the British commanding general at Queenston Heights—the first major battle of the War of 1812—where invading American troops retreated in defeat.
-Because Brock was a loyalist, naming the town after him was a subject of contention among its colonial residents.
-Ultimately, it was given the name Brockton in 1874, and officially became a city on April 9, 1881.
+North Bridgewater was renamed Brockton, Massachusetts, on May 5, 1874, when community leaders wanted to adopt a distinctive new name to reflect the town's growing industrial importance, in order to attract customers and new businesses.
+When town booster and trolley-car magnate Ira Copeland (inventor and manufacturer; b.
+November 14, 1831 West Bridgewater) was on a business trip, he heard a Canadian train conductor announce the Brockville, Ontario station.
+Copeland considered the name Brockton would suit North Bridgewater.
+Since Brockville is named after Isaac Brock as an exemplar of leadership, bravery and duty, ergo Brockton is indirectly named after him.
+He was the British commanding general who was killed by an American sniper at Queenston Heights—the second major battle of the War of 1812—where invading American troops retreated in defeat.
+Brock was a loyalist British military officer of historical significance.
+Naming the town Brockton was the subject of a town vote, with several other names also offered.
+The name Brock primarily comes from Old English and Celtic roots, meaning "badger," originally a nickname for someone strong and tenacious like a badger, evolving from Old English brocc and ultimately Proto-Celtic brokkos.
+It also has Dutch/Flemish origins as a topographic name for a "water meadow" (from broek).
+Ultimately, "Brockton" received 1081 votes (~72%), renaming the town on May 5, 1874.
+Brockton officially became a city on April 9, 1881.

-Brockton was a stop on the Underground Railroad, a network of secret routes and safe houses that helped enslaved people escape to freedom in the North and Canada.
+Several homes in Brockton were stops on the Underground Railroad, a network of secret routes and safe houses that helped slaves from Southern states escape to freedom in the North and Canada.
 Famous abolitionist Frederick Douglass, spoke to a crowd at the Liberty Tree in Brockton during the pre-Civil War period.
 During the American Civil War, Brockton was America's largest producer of shoes, and until the latter parts of the 20th century, Brockton had a large shoe and leather products industry.

 Since the company's 1898 founding, Brockton has been the headquarters city of office supplies retailer W.B.
 Mason, itself founded to provide those supplies to the city's shoe industry.
 The city's economy was once based on the shoe industry, but it has since diversified to include other industries such as healthcare, education, and manufacturing.
 Brockton has faced a number of challenges, including poverty, crime, and regional and local racial segregation.
 Despite these challenges, the city has made progress in recent years, particularly in the development of its downtown area, by highlighting its diversity and rich history, and working toward a more welcoming atmosphere for businesses and residents.